 Stock Status

-Year of Most Recent Assessment 2020
+Year of Most Recent Assessment 2021

-Assessment Runs Presented An estimate of biomass for the north area (SSRU 88.2H) was available from tag recapture data.
-Biomass estimates and catch limit determinations were made using CCAMLR's trend analysis rules.
+Assessment Runs Presented An estimate of biomass for the north area (SSRU 88.2H) was

+available from tag recapture data.

+Biomass estimates and catch limit determinations were made

+using CCAMLR's trend analysis rules.

 Reference Points No reference points were used for the assessment.
-Each of the estimates of biomass were multiplied by an exploitation rate based on a general yield model.
+Each of the

+estimates of biomass were multiplied by an exploitation rate

+based on a general yield model.

 Status in relation to Target Unknown

 Status in relation to Limits Unknown

 Status in relation to Overfishing Unknown

 Fishery and Stock Trends Recent Trend in Biomass or Proxy Biomass in the northern hills area based on tag recapture data has been trending down.
 No data are available for the southern area.
-Recent Trend in Fishing Intensity Fishing pressure in the northern hills area has been increasing as seen by an increased number of tags recovered.
-No data are or Proxy available for the southern area.
+Recent Trend in Fishing Intensity Fishing pressure in the northern hills area has been increasing or Proxy as seen by an increased number of tags recovered.
+No data are available for the southern area.
 Other Abundance Indices - Trends in Other Relevant The CPUE indices for the northern area have been declining Indicators or Variables to 2009 and increasing slightly since, but are not deemed to be an index of abundance.
 The catch-at-age data, when age length keys are applied annually, is showing an indication of truncation of the right-hand limb.
 The paucity of otoliths each year makes annual age length keys uncertain, and is seen as a priority work to improve upon.
 There has been no change in the sex ratio in this fishery.

-Projections and Prognosis Stock Projections or Prognosis - Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Unknown Probability of Current Catch or TACC causing Overfishing to continue or to commence N/A (no defined reference level)
+Projections and Prognosis Stock Projections or Prognosis - Probability of Current Catch or TACC causing Biomass to remain below or to decline below Unknown Probability of Current Catch or TACC causing Overfishing to continue or to commence N/A (no defined reference level)

 Assessment Methodology and Evaluation

 Assessment Type Level 2 - Partial quantitative stock assessment

-Assessment Method Tag based or CPUE based biomass estimate multiplied
+Assessment Method Tag based or CPUE based bi omass estimate multiplied

 by exploitation rate

-Assessment Dates Latest assessment: 2020 Next assessment: 2021
+Assessment Dates Latest assessment: 2021 Next assessment: 2022

-Overall assessment quality rank 2 - Medium or Mixed Quality for the north and Low
+Overall assessment quality rank 2 - Medium or Mixed Qualit y for the north and Low

 Quality for the south

 Main data inputs (rank) - Multi-year tag-recapture 1 - High Quality

 data (north)

 - Multi-year tag-recapture 3 - Low Quality

 data (south)

-- Commercial catch-at-age proportions (north) 1 - High Quality
+- Commercial catch-at-age 1 - High Quality

+proportions (north)

 - Commercial catch-at-age 3 - Low Quality

 proportions (south)

-- Catch at age from annual

-age length keys where 1 - High Quality

-possible (north)

-- Catch at age from annual age length keys where 3 - Low Quality

-possible (south)

-Data not used (rank) Commercial CPUE 3 - Low Quality

-Changes to Model Structure and A two-area model has been developed and requires

-Assumptions further data to index the sout

-plan was set in place in the south to increase knowledge

-about the biomass in this area.

-Major Sources of Uncertainty The estimate of biomass for SSRUs 88.2C-H is

-÷ , , , , , , , , , , , , , , , , , , ,

-•

--

-batterns, stock-recruit steepn ess, and natal fidelity

-The estimate of biomass for SSRUs 88.2C-H is extremely uncertain because it assumes homogenous mixing of tags within the population (i.e. fish which leave the north are available for recapture in the south).
+Catch at age from annual age length keys where possible (north) Catch at age from annual age length keys where possible (south) 1 - High Quality 3 - Low Quality Data not used (rank) Commercial CPUE 3 - Low Quality Changes to Model Structure and A two-area model has been d eveloped and requires Assumptions further data to index the south h area biomass.
+A research plan was set in place in the so outh to increase knowledge about the biomass in this area a Major Sources of Uncertainty The estimate of biomass for S SSRUs 88.2C-H is extremely uncertain because it assumes homogenous mixing of tags within the population (i.e. fish which leave the north are available for recapture in the south).
 No separate assessment or estimate of abundance is currently available for the southern area (SSRUs 88.2C- G) and this is the priority for further work.
-Other sources of uncertainty include estimates of initial mortality of tagged fish, detection rates of tagged fish, natural mortality rate, stock structure and migration patterns, stock-recruit steepness, and natal fidelity
+Other sources of uncertainty includ e estimates of initial mortality of tagged fish, detection rates of tagged fish, natural mortality rate, stock structure and migration patterns, stock-recruit steepness, and natal fidelity assumptions with respect to other areas